 “At some parts on the trail, we faced certain difficulties due to cold and snow.
 However, our guide helped us a lot and he always encouraged us to go further”, one of them said.
-“The porter was really helpful”, said the other.
+“The porter was helpful”, said the other.

 The Himalayas looked amazing!
-The thick piles of snow over the Himalayas was something worth all our hardships.
+The thick piles of snow over the Himalayas were something worth all our hardships.
 And the cold!
 We couldn’t have sustained if we hadn’t brought enough clothing, every moment was remarkable, we loved everything there,… It was overwhelming to hear them sharing their wonderful experiences.

 Weather & Temperature at Annapurna Base Camp in December